r-portas/comp3702/lecture_notes/week2_lecture.md

 - It is complete, as long as every edge has a minimum cost
 - It is optimal as long as every edge has a minimum cost and the heuristic is admissible
 - Complexity is heavily influenced by the heuristic
+- Is similar to Breadth First Search but with weighted costs

 ### Admissible Heurisitics
 - Should never overestimate the cost